mozdevs/ck-graphics-debugging/README.md

 # Graphics debugging with Firefox DevTools

-> Current as of July 2015
+> Current as of February 2016

 ## Introduction